OSPOKS/OSPOKS/README.md

 # iam a student , devoloper , freelancer and overthinker😅
 ![Tea Time Animation](https://media.giphy.com/media/xUPGcguWZHRC2HyBRS/giphy.gif)

-Welcome to my webste, where we believe in taking breaks and sipping on a hot cup of tea while coding. iam a developer and designer who love to code and share our passion for tea.
+Welcome to my webste, where i believe in taking breaks and sipping on a hot cup of tea while coding. iam a developer and designer who love to code and share our passion for tea.

 ## Follow me on social media: